Trauma Therapy for Children: Types, Techniques, and How It Works

 If your child has experienced trauma, they’re not alone.
 According to the National Child Traumatic Stress Network, 25% of American schoolchildren will experience at least one traumatic event by the age of 16.
 Mental health professionals are trained to help children understand and process their trauma.

-Trauma therapy comes in a number of forms, including those like trauma-focused cognitive behavioral therapy (TF-CBT), cognitive processing therapy (CPT), and eye movement desensitization and reprocessing (EMDR).
+Trauma therapy comes in several forms, including trauma-focused cognitive behavioral therapy (TF-CBT), cognitive processing therapy (CPT), and eye movement desensitization and reprocessing (EMDR).
 These therapies provide a safe, confidential space for your child to express whatever they’re feeling, and help fill their emotional toolbox with effective coping mechanisms.
 Learning helpful coping skills in the context of a safe relationship paves a path for recovery, resilience, and growth.

 What Is Trauma Therapy?